DHolistic/FDUniverse/KILNUniverse/_manuscripts/THE_TRANSLATORS_BURDEN/exports/TTB_reader_package/manuscript_sources/FV_Chapters/FIRST_VOID_CHAPTER_06_EXPANDED.md

 The prison was complete.

 And no one recognized the bars because they were made of numbers that seemed to prove they were freedom.

----

-**[Word Count: 4,893]**

-*This expanded chapter shows the crucial transformation of gifts into tribute through the establishment of the 60/30/10 ratio.
-The mathematical framework makes constraint sound like optimization, obligation like evolution.
-Pre-Audemar's growing unease is palpable but he cannot articulate clear objections against such precise numerical logic.
-The regional representatives' resignation beneath compliance shows consciousness recognizing loss but unable to resist systematic transformation.*